With TZIELD, it’s possible to take control of what's next

 A hand with a rash

-Decrease in white blood cell counts (leukopenia)
+Decrease in white blood cell counts (Leukopenia)21% of people

-A head with pain signals on the forehead
+A head with pain signals

 TZIELD may cause serious side effects, including: